mehedi-hasan1102/m-hasan.vercel.app/README.md

 # m-hasan.vercel.app

-A brief description of what this project does and who it's for
+A brief description of what this project does and who it's for !

 ***Mehedi Hasan — Personal Website***

-A modern, responsive personal portfolio built with Next.js (App Router), TailwindCSS, DaisyUI, and Framer Motion.
+A modern, responsive personal website built with Next.js (App Router) and TypeScript, designed to showcase my professional work, technical capabilities, and writing.
+This portfolio includes interactive sections, project highlights, blog content, GitHub activity visualization, and a lightweight demo authentication flow for experimenting with protected routes.
-This website showcases my professional profile, featured projects, technical skills, blogs, and GitHub activity — all presented through an interactive, performance-optimized UI.

 The portfolio also includes a lightweight demo authentication context for protected routes and experimental features.

 **🚀 Features**

-Modern Tech Stack: Next.js App Router with server components for optimized performance
+Modern Tech Stack: Next.js App Router + TypeScript for a type-safe, maintainable codebase

 Beautiful UI: TailwindCSS + DaisyUI with my custom theme logic